tkupka/ad-growatt/README.md

 # Example of automation templates for automations.yaml
 Automations can set the values on the Lovelace card and then push the button to Get or Save.
-Eg. the below example calls the script to turn on export limit, but only if the current condition of export limit is off (to avoid too many api calls)
+Eg. the below example calls the script to turn on export limit under certain condition, eg. price low:
 ```
 - id: 'XX'
   alias: Export Limit On
   description: When something happens, turn off export
   trigger:
     define your own trigger, eg. price from Nordpool
-  condition:
-  - condition: state
-    entity_id: input_boolean.adgw_export_limit_on
-    state: 'off'
   action:
   - service: script.adgw_set_export_limit_on
     data: {}